 For example, at work, if you want to know the information about your leaves, you can save the time of asking questions to your Human Resource Manager.
 There is a chatbot based searches in the companies to whom you can request a question and get answers about any policy of the company.
 The integrated search tools in companies make customer resource calls and accounting up to 10x shorter.

-In addition, sentiment analysis tools help organizations promptly recognize whether Tweets and messages about them are right or not so, they can resolve client concerns.
-This tool doesn’t just process words on the social network, and it segregates the context in which they emerge.
+In addition, sentiment analysis tools help organizations promptly recognize whether Tweets and messages about them are right or not, so that they can resolve client concerns.
+This tool doesn’t just process words on a social network, and it segregates the context in which they emerge.
 Sometimes an English word can have a negative or neutral meaning, so NLP is used to thoroughly understand a post by the customers by determining their emotion behind those words.

 NLP uses cases

-Multi-language machine translation: NLP-powered translation tools can be used to translate low impact content like regulatory texts, emails, etc. and speed up communication with partners as well as other business interactions
+Multi-language machine translation: NLP-powered translation tools can be used to translate low impact content like regulatory texts, or emails, and speed up communication with partners as well as other business interactions.

-Advertising: NLP can be used to detect new potential customers on social media, by evaluating their digital footprint, thereby powering targeted campaigns
+Advertising: NLP can be used to detect new potential customers on social media by evaluating their digital footprint, which powers targeted campaigns.

-Sentiment and Context analysis: NLP helps in generating more granular insights.
-Customer interactions/feedback can be evaluated not only for general positive/negative sentiment but also classified according to the context of what was being discussed
+Sentiment and context analysis: NLP helps in generating more granular insights.
+Customer interactions or feedback can be evaluated not only for general positive or negative sentiment but also classified according to the context of what was being discussed.

 Call center operations: A speech-to-text transcript of a call can be generated and then evaluated using NLP to bring attention to the most important inquiries.
-One can ascertain the general customer satisfaction, and identify where some training is required for the support-staff
+One can ascertain general customer satisfaction, and identify where some training is required for the support staff.

-Chatbots: Gartner predicts, chatbots will account for 85% of customer interactions by 2020.
-The next wave of chatbots is voice-driven chatbots that can understand human speech, and ‘speak back’ rather than interacting in a text-based fashion.
+Chatbots: Gartner predicts that chatbots will account for 85% of customer interactions by 2020.
+The next wave of chatbots are voice-driven chatbots that can understand human speech, and ‘speak back’ rather than interacting in a text-based fashion.

 As a part of the NLP experiment, Microsoft launched an Artificial Intelligence (AI) chatbot named Tay on Twitter in the year 2016.
 The thought behind it was that with more users conversing with this chatbot, the smarter it would get.
 However, after 16 hours of its launch, Microsoft had to remove Tay because of its abusive and racist comments.

-The tech-giant had great learning from this experience, and some months later, it released its second-gen English-language chatbot called Zo.
+The tech-giant learned a lot from this experience, and some months later, it released its second-gen English-language chatbot called Zo.
 It uses a merger of advanced approaches to acknowledge and initiate conversation.
 Other organizations are also experimenting with bots to remember details associated with an individual discussion.

 NLP and machine learning applications play a pivotal role in supporting machine-human communications.
 With more research in this sphere, there are more developments to make machines smarter at learning and understanding the human language.